Americans losing addiction to "CrackBerrys"

-SAN FRANCISCO/NEW YORK To understand what ails BlackBerry maker Research In Motion Ltd in the U.S. market, just ask eBay Inc Chief Executive John Donahoe.
+SAN FRANCISCO/NEW YORK To understand what ails BlackBerry maker Research In Motion Ltd RIM.TO RIMM.O in the U.S. market, just ask eBay Inc (EBAY.O) Chief Executive John Donahoe.

 "I still use the BlackBerry, but it's not the most developer-friendly platform," he told a group of chief technology officers at an event at Stanford University in June, when the subject of RIM came up.